contrivancecompanychicago/cosine-game-forum-harlowe/README.md

 Use these commands to build Harlowe:

-* `make`: As the JS files can be run directly in a browser without compilation (as is used by the test suite), this only lints the JS source files and builds the CSS file using `make css`.
+* `make`: As the JS files can be run directly in a browser without compilation (as is used by the test suite), this only builds the CSS file using `make css`.
 * `make jshint`: Lints the JS source files.
+There is a Visual Studio Code plugin that runs JSHint automatically as you edit, which is what I use lately, but this is still available to use.
 * `make css`: Builds the CSS file, `build/harlowe-css.css`, from the Sass sources.
 This is an intermediate build product whose contents are included in the final `format.js` file.
 * `make docs`: Builds the official documentation file, `dist/harloweDocs.html`, deriving macro and markup definitions from specially-marked comments in the JS files.
 * `make format`: Builds the Harlowe `format.js` file.